KalhariEkanayake/apple-house-project/README.md

 ### Getting Started

 + Install NodeJS and the NPM package manager.
-+ Get your own MongoDB database. (you can get one for free at MongoDB Atlas or you can set up one locally)
 + Clone this project to your local machine `$ git clone https://github.com/KalhariEkanayake/apple-house-project.git`
 + Redirect to `/server` and run in terminal `$ npm install` and then `$ npx nodemon server`.
 The server will start on port 5001 and gets connected to mongoDB.
 + Now, in another terminal, redirect to `/client` and run `$ npm install` and then `$ npm start`.
 It will start on port 3000 which is the client side of the application.